Vecchia Gaussian Processes: on probabilistic and statistical properties: Introduction

-Building upon the probabilistic properties discussed above, we prove in context of the nonparametric regression model that appropriately tuned Vecchia GPs attain minimax posterior contraction rates for H\"{o}lder smooth functions.
-This demonstrates that Vecchia GPs can reduce the computational costs of their mother GPs considerably without sacrificing statistical accuracy.
-The optimal choice of the tuning/scaling parameter depends on the smoothness of the underlying deterministic functional parameter of interest, which is typically unknown in practice.
-Therefore, we also consider a data driven tuning of the GP, by endowing the scaling parameter with another layer of prior, forming a two-level, so called hierarchical prior distribution.
-We show that the posteriors arising from such hierarchical Vecchia GPs, under mild assumptions, concentrate their masses around the true function with the minimax rate.
+Building upon the probabilistic properties discussed above, we prove -- within the context of the nonparametric regression model -- that appropriately tuned Vecchia GPs attain minimax posterior contraction rates for H\"{o}lder smooth functions.
+This demonstrates that Vecchia GPs can substantially reduce the computational costs of their mother GPs without sacrificing statistical accuracy.
+The optimal choice of the tuning/scaling parameter depends on the smoothness of the underlying function of interest, which is typically not available.
+Therefore, we also consider a data-driven tuning strategy by endowing the scaling parameter with another layer of prior, forming a two-level, hierarchical prior distribution.
+We show that the posteriors arising from such hierarchical Vecchia GPs, under mild assumptions, concentrate their masses around the true function at the minimax rate.
+Alternatively, one may plug-in the marginal maximum likelihood estimators of the hyperparameters into the Vecchia GP.
+The two approaches possess similar theoretical properties; see, for instance, \cite{szabo:etal:2013,rousseau2017asymptotic}.
+In the present paper, we focus on the former, hierarchical approach and leave the analysis of the latter for future work.